 The picturesque amber waves of grain that Kansas is famous for have inspired countless artists throughout the years.
 But the wheat plant isn't just a pretty face, it's a huge sector of the Kansas economy and the backbone of many Kansas farms.
+It's also a favorite at dinner tables around the world.

 Kansas Wheat is the result of a cooperative agreement between the Kansas Wheat Commission and the Kansas Association of Wheat Growers.
 The two partner organizations pride themselves in being the "leaders in adoption of profitable innovations for wheat."